mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Step 1 - Define Tables to Filter Out

-Before starting the TDM implementation process, define the tables that are filtered out during the DELETE and LOAD flows.
+Before starting the the creation of the Broadway flows, define the tables that are filtered out during the DELETE and LOAD flows.
 The library includes settings for the following filtered auxiliary tables:

 ![image](images/11_tdm_impl_actor_1.PNG)